spences10/blog.scottspence.me/src/pages/2018/2018-01-07-wsl-bootstrap/index.md

 Here's how I set up Windows Subsystem Linux for my development environment.

-This is my opinionated view on my setup and usage of WSL.
+This is my opinionated view on my setup and usage of WSL and this is my step by step guide for the next time I have to spin up a development environment from scratch on Windows.

 So, after installing [WSL][wslmsstore] from the Microsoft Store and adding your default user fist thing is to update and upgrade all the